We are all stories in the end.

 Of Bridges and Buses

 Our story begins and will end with a lonely young woman standing on a bridge under the night sky.
-I’ve always loved bridges.
 These places of transition that one treads over to get from one destination to the next.
-Every great story, I think, should start on a bridge.

 This particular bridge was as old as the streets it connected, and its concrete was as cold and empty as the bottom of the lake it overlooked.
-There was nothing of note on this bridge.
-I suppose that by saying that, I’m actually giving it some importance, which would be the kindest thing one had ever done for this bridge so dull it hadn’t even been worthy of a name.
+There was nothing of note on this bridge, so dull and gray that no one had even bothered to give it a name.

-On that night, a young woman by the name of Sophia stood on it, her pale ink-stained hands gripping the freezing guardrail rather tight.
+On that night, a young woman by the name of Sophia stood on it, her pale ink-stained hands gripping the freezing guardrail so tightly, her hands hurt.

 Everything about her was not just unkempt and disregarded, but muted: her black hair, tied up in a loose, messy bun, the dyed blue streaks she got every month as faded as her blue eyes; the torn lavender backpack loosely hanging from her shoulder which badly hid her wrinkled, untucked shirt that had been fully white once, but was now dirtied here and there after wiping glasses with six years worth of scratches.
 Sophia, plainly put, did not care anymore about anything.

-It was through these outdated lenses that she frowned down at the river, her thoughts submerged within the 1976 Buick rusting down below, its interiors rumored to be a sanctuary for fish and a watery grave for the unfortunate conductor.
+She frowned down at the river, her thoughts submerged within the car rusting down below, its interiors rumored to be a sanctuary for fish and a watery grave for the unfortunate driver.

-She doubted the conductor was actually still there, but she always wondered about it, nonetheless.
+She doubted the driver was actually still there—mostly, because, that would be really messed up—but she always wondered about it, nonetheless.
 What would it feel like, she thought, to sink to the bottom and never come out.

 “It’s what I want,” she said, a whisper drowned out by the passing cars.
 “So I should just do it.
 Right?”